mushfiqiit/MineSweeper300/README.md

 #### Future Plans
 - A MineSweeper400 version after completeting CS 400.
 That version will be a JavaFX GUI based application that can hopefully be a standalone download.
 - Making Conway's Game of Life with JavaFX
+- A program that can read the PDF's that have the grade distribution for all of UW-Madison